Q. What are the library’s hours?

 Q. Can anybody use the library?

 A. The library is open to anybody who wishes to use our resources on-site.
 Borrowing privileges are restricted to NUNM students, faculty, staff and alumni.
-Current students, faculty and staff from OCOM, OHSU, UWS and Linfield College (Portland Campus) are eligible to borrow materials from NUNM Library.
+Current students, faculty and staff from OCOM, OHSU, UWS, Pacific University, Linfield College (Portland Campus), and Birthingway College of Midwifery are eligible to borrow materials from NUNM Library.
 Members of the general public who wish to borrow materials from NUNM are encouraged to request them via interlibrary loan at their local public library.

 Q. What library services are available to NUNM alumni?